Levan Aroshidze

 Levan Aroshidze (born July 9, 1985) is a Georgian chess grandmaster.
 In 1995, he became World under 10 champion at the age of nine.
 He won the 13th Obert Internacional d’Escacs Ciutat d’Olot tournament in Olot, Spain with 7.5/8 in joint first with Jorge Gonzalez Rodriguez.

+Levan Aroshidze has two children: Maria and George Aroshidze.

 Sample game

 Ivan Sokolov vs. Levan Aroshidze in the Casino Barcelona Masters 2012.